sriramsa/gosiege/README.md

 2. Session handler

 ### Load distribution
-When there are more than on node the go cluster, the load needs to be distributed across equally.
-There are a couple of options we can take.
+When there are more than one node in the GoSiege cluster, the load needs to be distributed across all equally.
+Below are couple options:
 1. A leader elected within the group periodically decides how much each node should generate.
 2. Each node gets around the network table, every 5 seconds, and decide how much each should generate to achieve the target.

-Choosing option two since there is no need for electing a leader maintaining the same.
+Option two is better since there is no need for electing a leader maintaining the same.
-Whoever talks first is the leader each iteration.
+Whoever talks first is the leader in each iteration.

 #### Load consensus protocol
 Each node gets around the network table, every 5 seconds, and agrees upon how much each should generate to achieve the target.
 This is how the dialogue goes, if you evesdrop on them.

-Lets say there are 3 nodes NodeA, NodeB and NodeC in a GoSiege Cluster and target requests/sec this 5000.
+Lets say there are 3 nodes NodeA, NodeB and NodeC in a GoSiege Cluster and target requests/sec is 5000.
 The GoSiege Session is configured by the manager and is just starting.

 They enter a room with a white board and one marker, figure out we are evesdropping so they don't talk but write on the board to communicate.
 Each gets one chance with